Over 40s Wanted in Disability Care: Here’s Why Your Age is a Bonus, Not a Barrier

-A new career in disability support could be the perfect move if you enjoy seeing others thrive, love to nurture people and want to give back to the community.
+A new career as a disability support worker could be the perfect move if you enjoy seeing others thrive, love to nurture people and want to give back to the community.
 And with an urgent need for over 120,000 workers, this sector offers an abundance of opportunities for career changers with passion and life experience.

 A career change over 40 might seem daunting, but in reality, you still have decades of your working life left — plenty of time to pursue a job that makes you and others happy.

 We spoke to Laura Green, Executive Director for Victoria at ONCALL Group, a leading disability service provider in Australia.
 She shares her unique insights into the sector and tells us why 40+ is the perfect time to pivot to a new career in disability care.

 With over 1600 support workers and rapidly expanding into the rest of Australia, Victoria born ONCALL Group has been working within the disability and child youth and family sectors for more than 15 years.

 - directly support people who usually have complex care requirements